 Based on me studying fashion advice, I have found that I have usually been choosing a size that’s usually overly baggy: I used to choose a large t-shirt even though I have a smaller body.

 If you don’t know, choose the smaller size so it wraps around your body better. (may be different if you have a bigger or overweight frame)

-8. Realize That The Most Expensive Choice Isn’t Always The Best Value
+8. Realize That More Expensive Isn’t Usually Better

 Some stores, like Hugo Boss, rip you off.
 They charge two to five times more for the same quality and design of clothing.